databrickslabs/mosaic/docs/source/api/raster-format-readers.rst

       challenging datasets
     * :code:`srid` (default 0) - can attempt to set the SRID on the dataset, e.g. if it isn't already set (IntegerType);
       if a dataset has no SRID, then WGS84 / SRID=4326 will be assumed
+    * :code:`stepTessellate` (default false) - optionally, iterate tessellation from 0..resolution; not allowed with
+      geo-scientific or vsizip files (BooleanType)
     * :code:`stopAtTessellate` (default false) - optionally, return after tessellate phase, prior to the combiner phase (BooleanType)
     * :code:`subdatasetName` (default "") - if the raster has subdatasets, select a specific subdataset by name (StringType)
     * :code:`tileSize` (default 512) - size of the re-tiled tiles, tiles are always squares of tileSize x tileSize (IntegerType)